 - DO NOT overbeat the batter, the muffins will become too dense and unlikely to rise as nicely.

 In a bowl, sift the flour, add the baking powder and mix.
 Beat the egg until foamy, add the yogurt and cooled melted butter, vanilla extract (if you use) and gently fold everything together.

 It's best to use a silicone spatula, and mix the ingredients gently before adding the batter to the muffin tin.
 It does not have to be beaten to perfection, even a few lumps here and there are ok.

 Another tip is never to open the oven before the muffins are baked, and that is true for baking in general.
 I know the temptation is great, but better check nearer the time, and not too often.

 Also, make sure the bananas are fully-ripen, the ones starting to brown are actually the best, as they are very sweet, and thus the muffins won't need extra sweetness.

-If you’ve liked my HEALTHY BANANA MUFFINS FOR KIDS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve liked my NO SUGAR BANANA MUFFINS FOR KIDS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM, YOUTUBE, and PINTEREST to see more delicious food and what I’m getting up to.

-Healthy Banana Muffins for toddlers and kids, and even babies over 6 months old.
+No Sugar Banana Muffins for toddlers and kids, and even babies over 6 months old.
 They have no refined sugar added, their sweetness coming from the mashed banana.
 The banana muffins are fluffy and moist, made with Greek yogurt, eggs and butter, and topped with oats.
 They are the best finger food if you choose the baby led weaning, and make a great breakfast or snack.
-So delicious, and easy to make, ready in about 30 minutes.
+So delicious, healthy and easy to make, ready in about 30 minutes.

 - 1 cup plain flour